LAST UPDATED: July 16, 2020

 Housing: Moratorium on Evictions and Utility Shutoffs top

-Also, under the federal CARES Act, tenants living in housing that has federal financial assistance cannot be served with eviction notices or charged any late fees until July 25, 2020.
-This includes any HUD, USDA Rural Development, or Low Income Housing Tax Credit (LIHTC) rental housing, as well as any housing with a “federally backed” mortgage (FHA, VA, RD, Fannie Mae, Freddie Mac).
-After July 25, a landlord with a federally involved property must give the tenant a 30-day notice before evicting a tenant.
-This means that no person may be evicted for nonpayment of rent from a CARES Act-covered property until August 24, 2020.
+Also, under the federal CARES Act, a landlord of a rental property tenants has federal financial assistance ("covered property") cannot file a court eviction complaint for nonpayment of rent or charge any late fees to a tenant until July 25, 2020.
+Any property that participates in HUD, USDA Rural Development, or Low Income Housing Tax Credit (LIHTC) rental housing programs, as well as any housing with a “federally backed” mortgage (FHA, VA, RD, Fannie Mae, Freddie Mac) is subject to the CARES Act.
+After July 25, a covered landlord must give the tenant a 30-day notice before starting a nonpayment of rent eviction case against a tenant.
+No tenant can lawfully be evicted for nonpayment of rent from a CARES Act-covered property until August 24, 2020.
+Visit this website to see if your rental property is subject to the CARES Act eviction filing moratorium.

 These moratoriums do not release you from any obligation under your lease.
 This means you still owe your landlord any rent that becomes due during the time of the eviction suspension period.